NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

 internal gains, and other specifications.
 The option to specify each space explicitly would greatly simplify input in data managemenent, especially for space-based interfaces (such as OpenStudio) and for codes and standards modeling.

+Other advantages include better surface groupings for radiant and solar exchange.
+For example, a private office which is part of a large
+HVAC zone could be modeled as a space so that it does not pass solar or radiant to other surfaces in the larger zone.
-There are also computing performance advantages to dividing zones into smaller enclosures for radiant exchange.
+There are also potential computing performance advantages to dividing zones into smaller enclosures for radiant exchange and solar distribution, especially for large HVAC zones with many surfaces.

 ## Overview ##
+As proposed, Zones remain the same entity as before.
+Space is added as a new layer for assembling surfaces and gains into a Zone.
+HVAC connections and controls remain at the Zone level.

 ### Current EnergyPlus model ###
 EnergyPlus input currently has the following (very flat) heierarchy: